 In the case of the first type of conflict, different editors change the same feature in the same traditional version of the geodatabase in different edit sessions, or the same feature is deleted in one edit session and altered in the other.
-When you save your edits, the application detects any conflicts between edit sessions within that version of the geodatabase and resolves conflicts based on the save preferences you set in the Versioning section on the Editing tab of the Options dialog box.
+When you save your edits, the application detects any conflicts between edit sessions within that version of the geodatabase and resolves conflicts based on the preferences you set in the Versioning tab of the project Options dialog box.
 Because this reconcile process takes place based on predetermined settings, it is an implicit one.

 Conflicts when reconciling a child version and a target version—explicit reconcile process

 The second type of conflict arises when you explicitly reconcile a child version with its parent version by clicking the Reconcile button on the Versioning toolbar.

 When you reconcile a traditional versioned dataset, a dialog box appears on which you choose to either resolve conflicts in favor of the version you edited or the target version.

 3. Review conflicts

 Both types of conflicts described above are initially resolved by the application.

 You can optionally review the conflicts one at a time with an interactive dialog box and, if necessary, make any changes.
 For each conflict, you can choose whether to revert the feature to its state at the beginning of your edit session, keep it as is in your edit session, or replace it with the feature in the conflicting edit session or target version.